the-artinet-project/artinet/README.md

 **The goal is to eventually merge more definitions (e.g. ProjectNanda Agent Definitions, Agency definitions) into a unified spec**.
 This consolidation will enable consistent agent definitions, discovery, sharing, and simplified tooling across the artinet.

+## Contributing

+We welcome contributions from the community!
+Whether you want to:

+- Enhance the agent definition standard with new capabilities
+- Improve documentation and examples
+- Fix bugs or add features
+- Share your use cases and patterns

+Please read our [Contributing Guide](CONTRIBUTING.md) to get started.
+All contributors are recognized and appreciated.

 ## License

 Apache-2.0